Getting Started

 Getting started in your pregnancy

-Please begin taking an over-the-counter prenatal vitamin (that has at least 400mcg folic acid and contains DHA) right away, if you haven’t already.
+If you have not already been taking a prenatal vitamin, please begin taking an over-the-counter prenatal vitamin (that has at least 400mcg folic acid and contains DHA) right away.
 If you have already had care somewhere else during this pregnancy, please request copies of those medical records and bring them to your appointment for our review or drop them by the office prior to your visit.

 At the conclusion of your first prenatal visit, your prenatal labs will be drawn.
 Our receptionist will then schedule you for a return OB visit as well as a genetic screening study, if you choose this optional testing.